 Become an Event Planning Professional!

-Whether you have to coordinate a small business meeting or a bigger event such as a wedding, conference, convention, or festival, your job as an event manager is to ensure that the purpose of the event is met proficiently and flawlessly.
-The University of San Diego's Event Management Certificate program provides the tools and comprehensive education in the essentials of event management from conception to evaluation.
+Whether you have to coordinate a small business meeting or a larger event such as wedding, conference, convention, or festival, your job as an event manager is to ensure that the outcome of the event is met proficiently and flawlessly.
+The University of San Diego’s Event Management Certificate program will give you the tools to achieve this goal in each one of the events you execute!

 Meet the Goals of Each of Your Events

-Enroll in individual courses of your choice, and start in any semester to earn graduate level extension credits; or take all 6 courses within the program, submit a portfolio of the work you will complete throughout the program, and fulfill a minimum of 50 hours of internship work to receive the Certificate of Completion in Event Management.
+Enroll in individual courses of your choice, and start in any semester to earn graduate level extension credits or take all 6 courses within the program, including the internship courses to fulfill a minimum of 50 hours of internship work, and submit a portfolio of the work you will complete throughout the program to receive the Certificate of Completion in Event Management.

 According to the Bureau of Labor Statistics and O*Net Online, a partner of American Job Center Network, the projected growth for meeting, convention and event planners is much faster than average at 22% nationally, and 33% in California (2012-2022).